luuhai48/k6-socket.io/README.md

 # How to write simple socket.io load test with K6

+- Note:
+  - Only support transport websocket for now

 Currently at the time i wrote this (Jul 2023), K6 only has support for normal websocket connection.
 So this is how it can be done using only k6/ws native library.